jdeschamps/EMU-guide/README.md

 public Flag getFlag();
 ```

 EMU does not provide other flags than the NoFlag, the flags must be created for the purpose of the plugin.
 For instance, [htSMLM]( https://github.com/jdeschamps/htSMLM ) uses a variety of flags to distinguish laser, focus-related or filterwheel properties.
+In addition, UIPropertyUIParameters make use of a flag to filter UIProperties available as a value for the UIParameter.